Breast Reconstruction Testimonial: Lisa

 Dr. Khouri wanted me to heal from that procedure for about 12 weeks before my second procedure.
 During the next surgery, he released the scars and started injecting the fat.
 I had scars so deep they looked like the Grand Canyon.
 I thought I could never look normal again.
 I had grudgingly come to accept the thought that I was going to have to live with the scars forever.

 Procedure three went very well without any complications, and I looked more and more natural.
 Dr. Khouri's work exceeded my expectations.
-I just finished my last BRAVA + AFT surgery in May 2012 and I am shocked (good shocked) to see these big, round, beautiful breasts.
+I just finished my last EVE + AFT surgery in May 2012 and I am shocked (good shocked) to see these big, round, beautiful breasts.
 I am a currently a DD cup but have the body frame to support it.

 I am so happy with my looks now.
 My self-esteem is growing back and I don't feel scarred from having made a decision to live and not let cancer make my decisions for me.
 Since I had lost 140 pounds, the liposuction really helped in areas where I had not been able to lose weight.
 The body sculpting benefits are awesome!